wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 after the barrier are executed.

 Hippocrates limits its scope to three classes of common bugs that are found in applications.
-The first class is missing flushes, which is caused by programmers forgetting to insert cache line flush primitives after data is modified, but before the memory fence primitive.
+The first class is missing flushes, which is caused by programmers forgetting to put cache line flush primitives after data modification operations, but before the memory fence primitive.
-The second class is missing fences, which is similar to the first class, i.e., a memory fence is missing
+The second class is missing fences, which is similar to the first class, i.e., a memory fence, rather than flush, is missing after flush primitives.
+The third class is missing both, which happens when both the flush and the fence primitives are not present.